Collaboration Statistics [2026]: 55+ Teamwork Stats, Trends & Insights

 Financial Impact of Poor Collaboration Statistics

-- Employees switch between apps and websites more than 1,100 ties per day, creating constant interruptions that reduce productivity.
+• App Switching: Employees switch between apps and websites more than 1,100 times per day, creating constant interruptions that reduce productivity.
 (Microsoft Work Trend Index)

-- Managers spend a significant portion of their time coordinating work and resolving communication issues rather than focusing on strategic priorities.
+• Manager Coordination: Managers spend a significant portion of their time coordinating work and resolving communication issues instead of focusing on strategic priorities.
 (Gallup)

-- Highly engaged teams experience 78% lower absenteeism than disengaged teams, demonstrating the impact of strong workplace connections.
+• Employee Engagement: Highly engaged teams experience 78% lower absenteeism than disengaged teams.
 (Gallup)

 Did You Know?